xiak/grafana-app-with-backend/pkg/README.md

 Some files will be generated: `api_http.pb.go`, `api.pb.go`, `openapi.yaml`

-The above command has been implemented at MAKEFILE
+The above command has been implemented at MAKEFILE, you can execute command `make api`

 ### 2. Implementing your interface